Topic: abortion

 But with the last of her savings running thin and her bridges burned behind her, ther was no margin for error.
 The price of a fresh start was having no one to fall back on.

-Topic: craftmanship
+Topic: craft

 All Systems Red (p.93)